bhauman/lein-figwheel/README.md

 of this problem.

-Functions that maintain local state like counters and such are also definitions with local state and as such are problematic.
+Functions that maintain local state like counters and such are also definitions with local state, and as such are problematic.

 You also need to look out for common setup code that hooks into the browser.